remix-run/remix/docs/pages/community.md

 The [Remix Discord server][remix-discord-server] is a great place to have conversations, answer and ask questions, all about Remix.

-### StackOverflow

-The [`remix.run` tag on StackOverflow][remix-run-tag-on-stack-overflow] is where you can find questions to answer.
-When asking questions on StackOverflow, be sure to tag your question with `remix.run`.

 ### GitHub Discussions

 Our [GitHub discussions forum][git-hub-discussions-forum] is a good place to chat about ideas and approaches you can take with Remix.